Spanish Armada: Armada in Scotland and Ireland

-On the day after the battle at Gravelines, the disorganized and unmanouvreable Spanish fleet was at risk of running onto the sands of Zeeland because of the prevailing wind.
+On the day after the battle at Gravelines, the disorganised and unmanoeuvrable Spanish fleet was at risk of running onto the sands of Zeeland because of the prevailing wind.
 The wind then changed to the south, enabling the fleet to sail north.
 The English ships under Howard pursued to prevent any landing on English soil, although by this time his ships were almost out of shot.
 On 12 August, Howard called a halt to the pursuit at about the latitude of the Firth of Forth off Scotland.
 The only option left to the Spanish ships was to return to Spain by sailing round the north of Scotland and home via the Atlantic or the Irish Sea.
 As the Spanish fleet rounded Scotland on 20 August, it consisted of 110 vessels and most made it around.
 The San Juan de Sicilia, heavily damaged during the Gravelines engagement, had struggled North and limped into Tobermory bay on the Isle of Mull on 23 September, but was later destroyed by an English agent sent by Francis Walsingham with most of the crew on board.
+El Gran Grifón was wrecked on Fair Isle, depositing around 260 soldiers and crew there, who stayed for a month before they could move on to Shetland, then to Anstruther and subsequently Edinburgh.
+By tradition, the Spaniards are said to have influenced Fair Isle knitting.